-Depression is the major anxiety disorder that affects all aspects of our personality – be it perceptions, outlook or behaviour – leaving the patient incapable of functioning at home or work.
+Depression is a major anxiety disorder that affects all aspects of our personality – be it perceptions, outlook or behavior – leaving the patient incapable of functioning at home or work.
 To put things in perspective, let’s walk you through the symptoms of depression.

 - Overpowered by sadness and experiences lack of interest in anything and everything.

 - Irregularity in eating pattern, leading to sudden weight gain or weight loss.

 - Sleep pattern is changed, as the patient tends to sleep excessively or sparingly.